 There comes a time when a window replacement is a necessity for home owners, it may be due to damaged or simply outdated, old windows.
-Choosing the right window can be a tough decision.
-Widow options consist of those of various types, prices, styles and all serve distinct functions.
+Choosing the right window style can be a tough decision.
+Window options consist of those of various types, prices, styles and all serve distinct functions.
 Hence, the need to thoughtfully select the right style for your home.
 If you have narrowed your choice to the bay and bow windows, this article will help you understand the differences between the two.

 Bay and bow windows are both aesthetically pleasing styles that can help increase the general appeal of your home.
 They both provide an expanded view from inside while maintaining privacy.
 Finally, both windows styles look similar from a distance.
 However, there are key differences between the window types, let’s explore these below.